craigpeacock/STM32_Snippets/UART_DMA/README.md

 The console uses UART2 (TX PA2, RX PA3) that is redirected to the STLink Virtual Com Port.
 The baud rate is 115,200.

-The UART_DMA component uses UART1 (TX PA9, RX PA10) at 115,200.
+The UART_DMA component uses UART1 (TX PA9, RX PA10) at 115,200 8N1.

 ### Sending

-To send data via DMA, the HAL_UART_Transmit_DMA API is used:
+To send data via DMA, the HAL_UART_Transmit_DMA API call is used:

 ```
 	if (HAL_UART_Transmit_DMA(&huart1, (uint8_t*)buffer, len) == HAL_OK)